slevomat/coding-standard/README.md

 * `allowNested` (defaults to `true`)
 * `enable`: either to enable or no this sniff.
 By default, it is enabled for PHP versions 7.4 or higher.

+#### SlevomatCodingStandard.Functions.RequireSingleLineCall 🔧

+Enforces function call to be on a single line.

+Sniff provides the following settings:

+* `maxLineLength`: specifies max allowed line length.
+If call would fit on it, it's enforced.
+Use 0 value to enforce for all calls, regardless of length.
+* `ignoreWithComplexParameter` (defaults to `true`): ignores calls with arrays, closures, arrow functions and nested calls.

 #### SlevomatCodingStandard.Functions.TrailingCommaInCall 🔧

 Commas after the last parameter in function or method call make adding a new parameter easier and result in a cleaner versioning diff.